nezaslosar/Tapping-analysis/README.md

 Addition to this are files: IOI_filter_80,IOI_filter_80m, IOI_filter_120, IOI_filter_120m, IOI_filter_150, IOI_filter_150m, IOI_filter_SMT, which is IOI limits files, later used in all seperate files.

 ## Interpretation of results
+m_diff is the mean difference from the reference. it let's negativre and positie asynchrony values eqaul eachother out, so it doesn't really tell you tell you how precise the part. was, but it is useful if you want to see if there is Negative Mean Asynchrony.

+m_abs_diff is the mean of absoulute asynchronies. this tells you how accurate tapping was but it doesn't tell you if it was anticipatory or lagging. we use this as the measure of tapping accuracy.

+mean IOI and SD are for the IOI filter (IQR etc.)

+mIOIcont is the mean (IOI =tempo) of the cont. phase

+CVcont is the SD/mIOIcont which shows you the spread of the taps relative to the participants' tempo